-Requirements of states for withholding income tax may be modified by reciprocal agreements among states.
+Reciprocal agreements between states may modify requirements for withholding state income tax.
 These agreements generally relieve nonresident employees of their tax liability to the state in which they are employed.
 They also relieve their employer of the duty to withhold such taxes.
 To comply with Treasury-State withholding agreements, agencies must conform to the withholding provisions of reciprocal agreements.

 Agencies may use the same designated officers or employees for withholding state and city or county income or employment taxes as they use for withholding federal taxes.
-When required by the state, city, or county, the appropriate authorities will be provided the names of the federal officers or employees who are designated to perform the withholding duties.
+When required by the state, city, or county, agencies will provide the appropriate authorities the names of the designated federal officers or employees who perform the withholding duties.

 Report of Noncompliance

-At the request of the Secretary, agency heads will furnish a report of noncompliance with provisions of any agreement or any information connected with the administration of the agreements.
+At the request of the Secretary, agency heads will furnish a report of noncompliance with provisions of any agreement or any information connected with the administration of the agreement.

 - Withholding Requirements